Lovable, Bolt, and v0 generate real React code in minutes. How do AI website builders compare to WordPress on speed, cost, flexibility, and ownership?

 The conversational interface is genuinely good.
 You describe your app in natural language, and Lovable generates a working frontend with clean component architecture, typed TypeScript, and a visual editor for fine-tuning.
 The Supabase integration handles authentication, database, and file storage without manual configuration.

 GitHub integration means you own your code.
 Every change syncs to a repository you control.
 If you leave Lovable, the code comes with you.
+Whether you can maintain that code without a developer is another question.

 Where Lovable falls short